David Valadao: 2022

 In June 2022, Valadao placed second in the open primary for California's redistricted 22nd congressional district, advancing to the November general election.
-Despite Valadao's vote to impeach President Trump, Trump did not involve himself in Valadao's primary and House Minority Leader Kevin McCarthy endorsed Valadao.
+Despite Valadao's vote to impeach President Trump, Trump did not involve himself in Valadao's primary and House minority leader Kevin McCarthy endorsed Valadao.
 According to the Los Angeles Times, the GOP declined to support a challenger because Valadao holds a seat in a Democratic-leaning district that "can't be won by any other Republican".
 Far-right Republican Chris Mathys ran in the primary.
-A Democratic campaign ad criticized Valadao for his impeachment vote, as part of a larger strategy of helping far-right GOP primary candidates such as Mathys to make for easier opponents in the November election.
+A Democratic campaign ad criticized Valadao for his impeachment vote, as part of a larger strategy of helping Mathys to make for higher chances of a Democratic candidate winning the seat.

 Valadao faced state assemblyman Rudy Salas, a Democrat, in the November general election.
-Valadao defeated Salas in the general election.
+Valadao defeated Salas in the general election, 52% to 48%.
 Valadao's victory made him one of just two House Republicans who supported impeaching Donald Trump to remain in Congress after the 2022 election, alongside Dan Newhouse of Washington.

+2024

+In the March 5, 2024 open primary, Valadao received approximately 33% of the vote to secure a place in the general election in November 2024.
+Rudy Salas received the next highest percentage of votes, with approximately 31%, and will again be Valadao's challenger.
+On November 12, 2024, the Associated Press declared Valadao the winner, winning approximately 53.5% of the vote.